-Before generalizing our results the reader should be aware of two possible limitations.
+However, before generalizing our results the reader should remember two things.
 First, the data our study relies on is nearly 30 years old.
 Even in 1990 we identified a changing environment with respect to the essential education variables.
 This effect might be more significant today and it would be helpful to see more recent data.
 Secondly, urbanization is not well accounted for our in research.
 Although it is trivial to add a population density to our model, this would have limited value until data is collected on the nearly 2600 rural counties not included in the dataset.